 But as the menu changes every day, few places can write it out in English.
 So you may find you are not offered it at all.

 Is this really a scam?
-No. It's too much effort for most bars to translate their daily menu into English.
+No. It's just too much effort for most bars to translate their daily menu into English.

-How to avoid The menu del dia will always be on display, but you may miss it.
-The waiter will usually give you that menu first - but if in doubt, ask: "¿Hay menú? ("EYE men-OO?")
+How to avoid: The menu del dia will always be on display, but you may miss it.
+The waiter will usually give you that menu first, but if in doubt, ask: ¿Hay menú?
+(EYE men-OO?)

 Not Including Bread, Drinks and Dessert in the Menu del Dia

-How to avoid Check on the menu before you order.
-If in doubt, ask "¿Esta incluido?" ("Is it included?" "¿Es-TA in-clue-EE-do?").
+How to avoid: Check on the menu before you order.
+If in doubt, ask ¿Esta incluido? (¿Es-TA in-clue-EE-do?)
+Is it included?

 The IVA Scam

 Is this a scam?
-Depends how clearly they show the 'IVA no... incluido' sign.
-Usually it is easy to see, which means they are just using the typical business technique of giving the illusion your meal is a better deal than it is.
-If they write it very small or in a difficult to read place, then it's a scam.
+Depends how clearly they show the IVA no incluido sign.
+Usually, it is easy to see, which means they are just using the typical business technique of giving the illusion your meal is a better deal than it is.
+If they write it very small or in a place that’s difficult to read it's a scam.

-How to avoid Look out for the phrase "IVA no incluido" (be sure the 'NO' is there, many places will actually be informing you that it is included).
-If you do see IVA is not included, avoid the restaurant altogether.
+How to avoid: Look out for the phrase IVA no incluido (be sure the "NO'" is there; many places will actually inform you that it is included).

 Charging More for Sitting Outside

 Spanish restaurants often have two, sometimes three pricings.
-There'll be a bar price ("barra"), a price to sit in the main restaurant ("salon") and a third price to sit outside on the "terraza".
+There'll be a bar price (barra), a price to sit in the main restaurant (salon) and a third price to sit outside on the terraza.
 It's nice to sit outside and the surcharge isn't much, but just don't be surprised if your bill is a little higher as a result.

 Is this a scam?
 No. The Spanish are very used to this idea.
-The supplement helps pay for the extra staff required to wait the tables.
+The supplement helps pay for the extra staff required to wait on the tables.

-How to avoid Check the menu.
-There will either be two or three columns explaining, or some small print that gives the percentage added on.Continue to 5 of 6 below.
+How to avoid: Check the menu.
+There will either be two or three columns listing the charges, or some small print that gives the percentage to be added on.